 …so it may be a good idea to brush up on these.
 A wealth of (FREE!!!) resources currently exist online that may help in this regard (e.g. MathsIsFun, BBC Bitesize, Khan Academy).

-- Improve your ability to solve problems: Some candidates may have the arithmetic ability but can struggle to understand the information provided to arrive the correct answer.
+Improve your ability to solve problems: Some candidates may have the arithmetic ability but can struggle to understand the information provided to arrive the correct answer.
+We recommend:

 By training your ability to numerically reason, you are more likely to be able to apply your numerical knowledge better when taking our IPAT Tests, which will, in turn, make you more likely to improve your Accuracy and Speed scores.